raulgotor/linkerscope/README.md

 ## Project summary

 LinkerScope is a memory map diagram generator.
-It can feed itself either from a GNU Linker map file or from a custom `yaml` file and generate beautiful and detailed diagrams of the different areas and sections found at the map files.
+It can be fed either with a GNU Linker map file or with a custom `yaml` file and generate beautiful and detailed diagrams of the different areas and sections found at the files provided.

 ## Installing LinkerScope